Las Vegas preparing for Labor Day boost

 This year, projected volume increased 45 percent to a 6 percent share between Sept.
 4 and 8.

-Kelly Soderlund, TripIt’s senior manager of communications, said Las Vegas typically ranks among the top destination markets, but travel restrictions in other states is expected to give the city a boost this year.
+Kelly Soderlund, TripIt’s senior manager of communications, said Las Vegas typically ranks among the top destination markets, but travel restrictions in other states are expected to give the city a boost this year.

 “There’s undeniably some quarantine fatigue and people want to enjoy themselves again,” she said via email.
 “And with many popular US destinations, such as Hawaii and New York, requiring 14-day quarantines (and other countries restricting or preventing travel altogether), the available options for U.S. travelers has shrunk.”

-Resort deals could also incentivise visitors, according to Brendan Bussmann, director of government affairs for Global Market Advisors LLC.
+Resort deals could also incentivize visitors, according to Brendan Bussmann, director of government affairs for Global Market Advisors LLC.

 “Current conditions have allowed for visitors to get more mileage out of their dollar,” he said, pointing to free self-parking and, in some cases, no resort fees.
 “It’s still a great time to come to Vegas because of the amount of resources that properties continue to put into the health and safety of their guests and employees.”

-It’s unclear how drive-in traffic will affect tourism rates over the weekend, but Bussmann said it’ll likely bring in an even larger share of visitors.
+It’s unclear how drive-in traffic will affect tourism rates over the weekend, but Bussmann said it’ll probably bring in an even larger share of visitors.

 Assisting the city’s recovery